EXPRESSCLUSTER/MariaDB/MariaDB with Linux.md

             -  In the case of start.sh -> Immediately after "$CLP_DISK" = "SUCCESS", add the "systemctl start mariadb.service"
             -  In the case of stop.sh  -> Immediately after "$CLP_DISK" = "SUCCESS", add the "systemctl stop mariadb.service"

-      - Add the Mariadb monitor resource
+      - Add the MariaDB monitor resource
           - Configure the following parameters

               |parameter|value|